UmerZia/math-magicians/README.md

 ## Technologies used
 - GitHub / GitBash
 - Visual Studio Code
-- Jest / Webpack / Linters
+- Jest / Webpack / Linters / npm

 ## Getting Started

-> In order to use the project files, Kindly follow these steps:
+In order to use the project files, Kindly follow these steps:

 ### Steps

+- Download and install `node`.
 - To clone the project select the desired directory in cmd and run: `git clone https://github.com/UmerZia/math-magicians.git`
 - Install npm dependencies: `npm install`
 - To check the live preview: `npm run start`